Sustainability

 This is the logo data for the Task Force on Climate-Related Financial Disclosures (TCFD).

-Note: The Task Force on Climate-Related Financial Disclosures (TCFD) was established by the Financial Stability Board (FSB).
-Many Japanese companies chose the G20 Osaka Summit in June 2016 as an opportunity to express support for the task force (758 companies and organization as of (March 2022).
+The Task Force on Climate-Related Financial Disclosures (TCFD) was established by the Financial Stability Board (FSB).
+Many Japanese companies chose the G20 Osaka Summit in June 2016 as an opportunity to express support for the task force (1,306 companies and organizations as of April 28, 2023).

 Governance

 In April 2021, we announced the NGK Group Vision: Road to 2050.
 In this Group Vision, we position responding to ESG issues as a core management theme and outline the goal of being a company that contributes to carbon neutrality and the digital society using our ceramic technologies.
 Recognizing climate change response as one of the highest-priority issues to achieving sustainability for our planet, we drafted the NGK Group Environmental Vision as an extension of the NGK Group Vision.
-In this Environmental Vision, we outline achieving net zero CO2 emissions for our business activities by 2050.
+In this Environmental Vision and our Carbon Neutrality Strategic Roadmap, we outline achieving net zero CO2 emissions for our business activities by 2050.
 Specific activities include setting management metrics and goals for each fiscal year of our 5-Year Environmental Action Plan.
-Our ESG Management Committee deliberates on these metrics and goals, and issues reports to our Board of Directors (at least once per year).
+Our ESG Management Committee chaired by the president deliberates on these metrics and goals at least once a year, and issues reports to our Board of Directors.
 We also have incentivized CO2 emissions reduction by adding achievement benchmarks to the performance-linked bonus evaluation criteria for directors and executive officers.

-We established a TCFD subcommittee within the ESG Management Committee.
-This subcommittee includes members from relevant divisions who gather to evaluate measures for information disclosure based on TCFD recommendations.
+Members from relevant divisions participate in Environmental Action Subcommittee within the ESG Management Committee to evaluate measures for information disclosure based on TCFD recommendations.
 The subcommittee's results are then deliberated by the ESG Management Committee before being reported to the Board of Directors.
-We also established an Environmental Action subcommittee within the ESG Management Committee.
-This subcommittee is focused on achieving carbon neutral business activities by no later than 2050, one of the goals outlined in our Action Plan.
-The subcommittee works towards this goal by promoting measures such as energy conservation and furnace fuel conversion.
+This subcommittee is also focused on achieving carbon neutral business activities by no later than 2050, one of the goals outlined in our Action Plan.
+The subcommittee works towards this goal by also promoting measures such as energy saving and furnace fuel conversion from fossil fuels to carbon-free fuel.

 The ESG Management Committee submits reports on its deliberations, including ESG issues such as our disclosure response for the CDP, to the Board of Directors (at least once per year).